 Robotic Mitral Valve Repair Techniques

 Robotic-assisted surgery can be used to treat cardiac tumors, also known as myxoma.
 Most cardiac tumors are small, non-cancerous, and do not cause symptoms.
 However they have to be removed because they can grow and affect how blood flows through the heart and lead to stroke.
 Using a robotic approach to tumor removal allows for an extremely precise excision technique that targets all of the existing tumor cells without the need for open heart surgery.

 Robotic Coronary Artery Bypass Surgery

-In addition, our robotic cardiac surgeons have begun partnering with our interventional cardiologists to perform a new hybrid procedure that combines noninvasive angioplasty with a minimally invasive, robotic-assisted coronary bypass procedure.
+Our surgeons have made great strides in improving minimally invasive approaches to coronary artery bypass surgery, including robotic-assisted procedures.
+Our robotic cardiac surgeons partner with our interventional cardiologists to perform a hybrid procedure that combines noninvasive angioplasty, used to open blocked arteries, with a minimally invasive, robotic-assisted coronary bypass procedure.

-This new approach restores blood flow to a patient’s heart through previously clogged arteries without having to cut through the chest bone or place the patient on a heart–lung machine.
-For patients who are candidates for the procedure, this allows for a much quicker recovery and less postoperative pain compared with traditional surgery.
+This approach restores blood flow to a patient’s heart through previously clogged arteries without having to cut through the chest bone or place the patient on a heart–lung machine.

 Dr. Loulmet performed, along with Dr. Alain Carpentier, the first robotic mitral valve repair procedure in 1998.
 He also performed the first totally endoscopic robotic coronary artery bypass graft surgery.
 He is a pioneer in the development of robotic cardiac procedures.

 Dr. Grossi is a leader in the development of minimally invasive mitral valve repair and one of the earliest investigators of robotic-assisted mitral valve repair techniques.

 To make an appointment or learn more about our services, please call 212-263-2329.